Yandex Cloud

 1. In the management console, navigate to the folder dashboard and select Managed Service for ClickHouse.

-2. Click the cluster name and open the Users tab.
+2. Click the name of your cluster and open the Users tab.

 3. Click and select Change password.